Toy Story 3 (2010)

 Nate’s Grade: A

-Posted on June 1, 2010, in 2010 Movies and tagged animated, joan cusack, laurie metcalf, lee unkrich, michael arndt, michael keaton, ned beatty, pixar, sequel, tim allen, tom hanks.
+Posted on June 1, 2010, in 2010 Movies and tagged animated, bonnie hunt, fantasy, joan cusack, kristen schaal, laurie metcalf, lee unkrich, michael arndt, michael keaton, ned beatty, pixar, sequel, tim allen, tom hanks, wallace shawn.
 Bookmark the permalink.
 Leave a comment.